Pipeline

 IVT PCV-25: Pneumococcal Conjugate Vaccine

-Our high-valent pneumococcal conjugate vaccine, IVT PCV-25, is for pediatric populations globally and is currently in Phase 1 clinical trial.
-In addition, Inventprise is working on an adult formulation intended for use worldwide.
+Our high-valent pneumococcal conjugate vaccine, IVT PCV-25, is currently in development for both pediatric and adult populations globally and are both in Phase 2 clinical trial.

 IVT PCV-25, leverages the Inventprise proprietary conjugation technology platform to provide the broadest coverage against pathogenic pneumococcal serotypes encountered by children.
 Each one of these serotypes has been carefully evaluated and determined to be critical for the protection of children under the age of 5 regardless of the country in which they live.